calebtuttle/portfoliobuilder/README.md

         PORTFOLIOBUILDER_ALPACA_PAPER_SECRET_KEY
         PORTFOLIOBUILDER_FINNHUB_KEY

     These are the API keys that will allow communication with Alpaca and Finnhub.
+If you are using conda, you can find instructions for setting environment variables here: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#saving-environment-variables.